 B.Sc. in Accounting

-Our aim in the School of Management and Social Sciences (SMSS) is to deliver real world business solutions in a rapidly evolving global environment and teach you to be a leader.
-Empowered with real skills and attuned to a global marketplace, you’ll be equipped to make strategic contributions in the management of firms and in the larger society.
+Our aim in the School of Management and Social Sciences (SMSS) is to deliver real-world business solutions in a rapidly evolving global environment and teach you to be a leader.
+Empowered with real skills and attuned to a global marketplace, you’ll be equipped to make strategic contributions to the management of firms and the larger society.

 The B.Sc.
-Accounting programme of the University has gained a special accreditation of the Institute of Chartered Accountants of Nigeria (ICAN) under its Mutual Cooperative Agreement with Tertiary Institutions (MCATI).
+The accounting programme of the University has gained special accreditation from the Institute of Chartered Accountants of Nigeria (ICAN) under its Mutual Cooperative Agreement with Tertiary Institutions (MCATI).
 This means our accounting students on graduation will be exempted from 11 subjects out of 16 subjects examined by ICAN.
 The accreditation allows our accounting graduates to write only the final set of ICAN exams to qualify as Chartered Accountants.
 Less than 4% of eligible Nigerian institutions have this accreditation.

-- Experienced faculty – Our faculty members have vast and varied experience in industry.
+- Experienced faculty – Our faculty members have vast and varied experience in the industry.

 - International quality research – Publishing in international peer-reviewed journals and presenting papers at international conferences are key activities for our faculty.